 Rather, affected members of the general faculty will be granted first refusal of positions for which they are qualified, with positions to be offered in descending order of rank and seniority within rank whenever the number of qualified personnel exceeds the number of available positions.

 The University has an obligation to extend to affected faculty during these periods all health insurance benefits for which they would otherwise have qualified for the maximum period of time permitted by state law and by the terms of the benefit plans.
-On reaching age 70, or on declining at least one offer of employment in a position equivalent in tenure status, salary, and teaching load (as adjusted to reflect post-Reduction in Force changes in his or her department) to that which was terminated, each faculty member who was affected by a reduction in force forfeits all protections afforded by this paragraph.
+On reaching age 70, or on declining at least one offer of employment in a position equivalent in tenure status, salary, and teaching load (as adjusted to reflect post-Reduction in Force changes in their department) to that which was terminated, each faculty member who was affected by a reduction in force forfeits all protections afforded by this paragraph.

 For purposes of providing insurance benefits and implementing these reappointment procedures, the Provost will maintain a record of the curriculum vitae and current address of each terminated or furloughed faculty member.
 Terminated or furloughed faculty have an obligation to maintain the accuracy and timeliness of these records; the failure to do so will result in forfeiture of the protections afforded by this paragraph.